music-encoding/guidelines/_guidelines-v4/04-cmn/03-cmnadditionalmeasurecontent/01-cmnbeams.md

 The duration of notes, rests, or chords under a beam which carries the **@form** attribute with a value of 'acc', 'rit', or 'mixed' must be treated specially.
 The first and last contained elements must specify a duration which matches the number of beams displayed at the point of these events.
 In the case of a 'mixed' beam, each event at the point of change in the number of secondary beams must carry a **@dur** attribute.
 Beams like this may be encoded thusly:

-{% include figure img="modules/cmn/beamAcc-Rit.png" caption="Accelerando beams" %}
+{% include figure img="modules/cmn/beamAcc-Rit.png" caption="Feathered beaming" %}
 {% include mei example="cmn/cmn-sample110.txt" valid="" %}
 {% include figure img="ExampleImages/beam-c-20100510.png" caption="Cross-staff beam" %}